• Skip to primary navigation

 • Convenience - Requires basic baking skills and common pantry ingredients, making it easy to put together.

-• Flavor balance - The floral notes from lavender complement the mellow sweetness of honey without overpowering the palate.
+• Flavor balance - The floral notes from lavender go with the mellow sweetness of honey without overpowering the palate.

 • Texture - Moist and fluffy cupcakes with a slight crumb that melts in your mouth.